SmingHub/Sming/docs/source/getting-started/config.rst

 Another approach is to place these in a separate file, then add `source ~/.smingrc`.

-For Windows, you can either edit the globa variables graphically via control panel, or use the ``setx`` command:
+For Windows, you can either edit the global variables graphically via control panel, or use the ``setx`` command:

 .. code-block:: cmd